leklachu/endless-sky-syndicate/notes.md

 - should logs be first or second person? seems most FW logs are carefully crafted to be neither
 - make Co-Pilot person ship, if complete Sc Package 5
 - is there some way to refuel on Mutiny?
 Awkward to get stuck there with no fuel!
 Could briefly add a spaceport? but makes fitting with the story harder
+- check later FW-line events; haven't noted all in Sc mission summaries
+- some missions (e.g. Hai-human outfitter) assume you're the hero of humanity if "main plot completed" but others also depend on it to know the war's over.
+- many of the payments (especially early in Rescue) in ScS aren't well thought through or compared to FW and other missions
+- also some incongruity in dialogue if passenger space only on escorts not flagship
+- Offering a mission based on condition set in conversation doesn't enable until re-entering planet.
+	+ instead need to e.g. test not something, then set in alternative dialogue if not wanting

+- ScS rescue section has syndicate new tech; but 'FW reconciliation' ambassadors to bourne mentions syndicate post-check-mutiny have new tech.
+	+ reasonable: developed earlier, finalised and more used later
+- looks like require luxury accomm on ScS Get Rich, allows exploit of have luxury accom in your cargo!
+- Also doesn't allow installed into a different ship - but doest allow in cargo of different ship.
+- Also LA can be installed in flagship, but passenger space in an escort!
+- Catch a Fly 4,3 in that order so hopefully 3 triggers first and allows 4 to trigger, but block 4 if 3 blocked by no passenger space.
+	+ but it won't work.
+Pretty sure conditions checked before entering spaceport
+	+ instead start 4 after 3

+- News on earth after syndicate links severed: rumours of syndicate fleets fighting each other

 - Nuke Testing on Clink canonically mid-June
 - War Begins 04/07